Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 The WHERE clause is used to extract only those records that fulfill a specified condition.

 SQL requires single quotes around text values (most database systems will also allow double quotes).

+19. The OR operator displays a record if ANY conditions listed are true.
+The AND operator displays a record if ALL of the conditions listed are true.

+The WHERE clause can be combined with AND , OR , and NOT operators.

+The AND and OR operators are used to filter records based on more than one condition:

+The AND operator displays a record if all the conditions separated by AND are TRUE .

+The OR operator displays a record if any of the conditions separated by OR are TRUE .

+The NOT operator displays a record if the condition(s) is NOT TRUE .

+AND Syntax

+SELECT column1, column2, ...
+FROM table_name
+WHERE condition1 AND condition2 AND condition3 …;